myspotontheweb/terraform-layers-demo/README.md

 * bootstrap-dev
 * bootstrap-prod

-Finally set the workspace to have a "local" execution mode:
+Set the workspace to have a "local" execution mode.
+We want to run Terraform from the local laptop, which has the credentials to update TFC ("terraform login" above)

 * https://app.terraform.io/app/$ORG/workspaces/$WORKSPACE/settings/general

 ### Create a github Personal Access Token